CHAPTER III

 Total

-Court should compare ed with those entered accounts those not her its accounts correspond accounts,
+Court should compare ed with those entered accounts those not her its

 (1) Orders issued but not paid during the month.